dabapps/django-readers/docs/tutorial.md

     As a counterpoint to this advice, Simon Willison coined the phrase [PAGNI](https://simonwillison.net/2021/Jul/1/pagnis/), "Probably Are Gonna Need It".
 PAGNI applies in situations "when the cost of adding something later is so dramatically expensive compared with the cost of adding it early on that it’s worth taking the risk [...] when you know from experience that an initial investment will pay off many times over."

     `django-readers` (and its sister project `django-zen-queries`) were built partly as a result of a strong belief (gained through many years of experience) that understanding and controlling your application's database querying behaviour firmly falls into the PAGNI category.
 This is particularly true of applications that you know are going to be complex: any code abstraction patterns you decide to follow in order to manage the complexity _must_ take into account query patterns or they are highly likely to cause terrible performance problems.
-This is the heart of the [object-relational impedence mismatch](https://en.wikipedia.org/wiki/Object%E2%80%93relational_impedance_mismatch).
+This is the heart of the [object-relational impedance mismatch](https://en.wikipedia.org/wiki/Object%E2%80%93relational_impedance_mismatch).

 `django-readers` takes a different approach.
 Rather than decoupling queryset building (in the view) from the use of the data (which happens in the template), we instead explicitly perform all data fetching in the view.
-The template then deals only with presentation: instead of passing a queryset into the template (and allowing the template code to access arbitary attributes or methods on the model instances) we instead extract precisely the data we need from the database, convert it into basic data structures (Python dictionaries) and pass those into the template instead.
+The template then deals only with presentation: instead of passing a queryset into the template (and allowing the template code to access arbitrary attributes or methods on the model instances) we instead extract precisely the data we need from the database, convert it into basic data structures (Python dictionaries) and pass those into the template instead.

-This means that template authors can't blindly follow relationships and incur extra queries, because the attributes that express those relationships simply don't exist in the template context unless they are explictly fetched.
+This means that template authors can't blindly follow relationships and incur extra queries, because the attributes that express those relationships simply don't exist in the template context unless they are explicitly fetched.
 But to mitigate the burden of having to fine-tune our querysets "by hand" for efficiency, we use a high-level "spec" to describe the fields and relationships we need, and `django-readers` is responsible for building the queryset and converting the model instances into dictionaries.

 ## Requirement 1 revisited: a list of book titles (with `django-readers`)